 Since a couple of year, LED lamps have become increasingly popular as light sources for aquariums.
 They have been fighting for the spot that halogen (fluorescent) lighting has had for many years: the most used type of light source.

 To be honest, I think it will not take a lot of time before all aquarium owners switch to LED.
 But what is the difference as of today?
+There already is a lot of information available, for example at www.fishkeepingforever.com in their article about light duration.

 Well, LED lights are more expensive compared to fluorescent lights.
 This is a major reason why people do not buy LED lights.
 When you have LED lights, you are set for many years.
 Different sources say anywhere between 4 to 6 years before LED lights need replacing.
 This is not the case for fluorescent lights.